giga-sec/gigaSec-Tech-Notes/3. Notes/Understanding passwd file.md

 - system accoutnss
 - each account has info about user ID, group ID, home directory, shell etc..

+Quick Tips
+- Name of the user is usually found at the end of the file

 All fiels are separated by colon symbol.
 All have 7 fields
 ![[Pasted image 20220709145529.png|400]]